Best Website for Herkimer Diamond Information

-The "Baby Floater" Stage - The Seed Crystal Theory for
+The "Baby Floater" Stage - The Oil and Seed Crystal Theory for making Herkimer Diamonds

 Although not discussed much, the pockets which contain Herkimer diamonds often contain many very tiny Herkimer diamonds.
 These frequently can be found to apparently have no growth contact points.
 It seems they were "floating" in some fluid when they crystalized.
 These tiny Herkimer diamonds have been found as inclusions "floating" within larger Herkimer diamonds and also "floating" within fluid inclusions as detached crystals.
 They can also be found as a unique looking druze coating, here termed "baby floater druze".
 These baby crystals probably acted as "seed crystals" for the larger Herkimer diamonds.
-This is the "Seed Crystal Theory" of Herkimer diamond formation.
+This is the "Seed Crystal Theory" part of the Oil and Seed Crystal Theory of Herkimer diamond formation.

 W. David Hoisington, Ph.D.